allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 web platforms are as consistent as possible, respecting native differences that make each platform unique.

 MBox integrates with our content management system, also used for the web (Opbox Page Manager).
-The screen’s content configured in the admin panel is sent through the Opbox services to the MBox backend service.
+The screen’s content configured in the Opbox admin panel is sent through the Opbox services to the MBox backend service.
 The MBox service maps the data into MBox components that make up the MBox screen.
 Then the screen definition in JSON format is sent to apps and is rendered using native views.